sheehanab/sheehanab.github.io/portfolio.md

 *Created: Spring 2019*

 #### **Tower of Hanoi**
 I practiced a concept we learned in Computer Science II using JavaScript.
 Select the link below to view a description of the concept, the JavaScript version, and code I used to solve it.
-Folloe the second link to go directly to the code used.<br>
+Follow the second link to go directly to the code used.<br>
 <a href="towerofhanoi.html" target="_blank">*View Tower of Hanoi Page*</a> <br/>
 <a href="https://github.com/sheehanab/sheehanab.github.io/blob/master/toh.js" target="_blank">*View Tower of Hanoi Code*</a> <br/>
 *Created: Fall 2019*